 To access the audio, you have to use the unique code found inside the book.
-This allows you to either download or streams the audios.
-With the PLAYBACK+, you can set loop points, slow audios without changing the pitch and pan right or left.
+This allows you to either download the audio or stream it.
+With the PLAYBACK+, you can set loop points and slow audios without changing the pitch and pan right or left.

 On the downside, this book is written in narrow, tiny font that may prove unreadable to a few individuals.
 Furthermore, the tabs on Kindle do not resize when window sizes or fonts change.

-If you’re looking for the best beginner banjo books, each of the books above are great options.
-There are different levels for beginners, however, so be sure to understand your level to avoid frustrations and to choose the best book for your needs.
+If you’re looking for the best beginner banjo books, one of the books above would be a great choice.
+There are different levels for beginners, however, so be sure to understand your level to avoid frustration and choose the best book for your needs.

 Need the best possible banjo to get started with?
 Check out this list to see our list of favorites that are on the market today.